jerjgeno/resume/JohnBrzezickiResume.txt

 -   Participated in all aspects of maintaining and operating the business, from product and packaging design, manufacturer relations, and website design; to sales, event promotion, and customer service.
--   Planned and promoted a large-scale promotional event, The Art of Skateboarding, with live music, art gallery, a skateboard-ramp, and ten employees, which was attended by over 500 people.
+-   Planned and promoted promotional event, The Art of Skateboarding, with live music, art gallery, skateboard-ramp, and twenty employees, which was attended by over 500 people.

 Education:
 ----------